It is almost too good to be true!

 - It is fun - it is like a game

-Another important point is made by Bedasa Gude Olansa.
-He explains how this approach functions like oral language acquisition, putting the language into the brain: "When
+In the same video, there is an interview with Bedasa Gude Olansa who adds another important point.
+He explains how corpus-driven learning functions like oral language acquisition, putting the language into the brain: "When

 The Flipped corpus-driven learning mode